pogadev18/skills_swap_server/README.md

 - `@@id([userId, skillId])` in `UserSkill` specifies a composite primary key, indicating that each record is uniquely identified by the combination of `userId` and `skillId`.
 - `@default(cuid())` generates a globally unique identifier for each record upon creation, used here for IDs.
 - `@updatedAt` automatically updates the timestamp whenever a record is modified.

+# Tag Schema Explained

+The Tag model is designed to categorize skills into more searchable and manageable groups.
+This categorization aids users in finding skills and other users more efficiently, especially as the number of skills on the platform grows.

+## Functionality
+Tags act as keywords or labels that can be attached to skills.
+For example, the skill "Coding" might have tags like "JavaScript", "Web Development", and "Programming Basics".
+This allows for more nuanced searches where users can find matches based on specific interests or expertise areas, rather than broad categories.

+## User Flow Example
+Bob is skilled in coding, and he's interested in learning guitar.
+When Bob adds "Coding" as a skill he can offer, SkillsSwap might suggest or allow him to select tags such as "JavaScript", "React", or "Software Engineering" to further specify his expertise.
+Similarly, when he searches for "Guitar", he might find Joe under tags like "Acoustic Guitar", "Music Theory", or "Beginner Guitar Lessons".
+This system enhances the matchmaking process by aligning users' specific interests and expertise.

+# `Weight` in UserSkill Explained

+The `weight` field in the UserSkill model is used to prioritize skills based on the user's preference or proficiency level.
+This can be particularly useful in optimizing the skill-matching algorithm.

+## Functionality
+The weight integer allows users to express how strongly they feel about learning or teaching a particular skill.
+A higher weight could indicate a stronger desire to learn a skill or a higher level of expertise in teaching it.

+## User Flow Example
+Bob is particularly proficient in "React", a subcategory of his coding skills, and he's very keen on learning "Classical Guitar", more so than just basic guitar skills.
+Bob could set a higher weight for his "React" skill when offering it and set a higher weight for "Classical Guitar" in his learning preferences.
+When Joe adds "Guitar" as a skill he can offer, he might specify his proficiency in "Classical Guitar" by assigning it a higher weight.
+The platform can then prioritize matching Bob and Joe for a skill swap in "React" and "Classical Guitar" due to the matching high weights, indicating a strong match in terms of both parties' preferences and proficiencies.

+# Utilizing Tags and Weights for Enhanced Matching

+Integrating the Tag and `weight` functionalities into SkillsSwap can significantly enhance the user experience by:

+- **Improving Search Precision:** Tags help users perform more granular searches, increasing the likelihood of finding exactly what they're looking for.
+- **Refining Matchmaking:** Weights allow the platform to consider not just whether users want to learn or teach a skill, but how strongly they feel about it, leading to more satisfying matches.